Is kidney transplantation better than dialysis?

 Although true they need to take more precautions regarding catching an infection, because they are taking medications called immunosuppressants to prevent the rejection of the transplant.

-Patients undergoing a kidney transplant are subjected to less dietary and fluid restrictions than dialysis patients, which increases their quality of life significantly.
+Patients undergoing a kidney transplant are subjected to fewer dietary and fluid restrictions than dialysis patients, which increases their quality of life significantly.
 Kidney transplant patients have also greater fertility and many patients become pregnant after transplantation when they tried and failed while on dialysis.

 This does not mean that these goals cannot be achieved by dialysis patients, especially when taking good care of themselves.
 But it is true that the bulk of patients with a kidney transplant tend to do better than the bulk of patients on dialysis.

-But true, in both modalities, there are exceptional or extreme cases: I am talking about those patients who lose the transplant on the same day of the surgery or have a major surgical complication, or dialysis patients who live for many decades with a very active and productive life.
+But true, in both modalities, there are exceptional or extreme cases: I am talking about those patients who lose the transplant on the same day of the surgery or have a major surgical complication or dialysis patients who live for many decades with a very active and productive life.

 However, kidney transplantation is not a cure for kidney failure.
 It is not either going back to the health status before having kidney disease.
 Kidney transplantation has also some disadvantages and patients do experience some symptoms as side-effects of anti-rejection medications and some complications.